2000 Hamilton, Ontario, municipal election: Mayoral election

+Sources: Van Harten, Peter.
+"A feisty Munro has crash landing; Former Liberal cabinet member finishes fourth," The Hamilton Spectator, November 14, 2000, Decision 2000, D01.

 City Council Election

 The 2000 election sent seven out of eight incumbents back to City Hall from the original city.
 The new suburban seats were all filled by individuals who were active in their respective town councils.

 Ward 1

 Upon the announcement that the number of councillors elected per ward would be reduced to one, incumbent Councillor Mary Kiss announced her retirement.
 A fixture on council since 1982, Kiss was known for her hands-on approach to local government, facilitating improvements to local infrastructure and responding quickly to the needs of her constituents.
 Former Ward 1 councillor and Regional Chair Terry Cooke noted her retirement signalled "the end of an era."

 By the end of September 2000, a number of candidates had registered.
 Among the candidates were Wally Zatylny, a wide receiver with the Hamilton Tiger-Cats from 1988 to 1994, Ray Paquette, the owner of a local restaurant and bar, Chuck McPhail, a former councillor in Brantford, and incumbent councillor Marvin Caplan.
 These candidates were joined by Phyllis Tresidder, the president of a local homeowner's association, Al Martino, the owner of a local nursing home, and Andy Straisfeld, a natural gas salesman.

 The Ward 1 campaign was one of the most intense in the city, with the top candidates battling for the single seat.
 Tresidder, who received the endorsement of Kiss and former Hamilton West MPP and Minister of Colleges and Universities Richard Allen, was one of the first candidates to promote a website outlining their platform and e-mail as a way of communicating with voters.
 Tresidder highlighted environmental concerns, improved transit, and community consultation on developments as her main concerns.